 D-210-4: Completing VR3472, Contracted Service Modification Request

 When necessary, services described in the VR-SFP manual can be changed to meet a customer's needs.
-If the service definition, procedures, or deliverables for a service are changed from the way that they are described in the VR-SFP manual, services cannot be provided until a VR3472, Contracted Service Modification Request, is completed and approved by the director of the Vocational Rehabilitation Division.
+If the service definition, procedures, or deliverables for a service are changed from the way that they are described in the VR-SFP manual, services cannot be provided until a VR3472, Contracted Service Modification Request, is completed and approved by the Director of the Vocational Rehabilitation Division.
+The Director of the Vocational Rehabilitation Division may delegate signature authority for approval of the VR3472.

 The VR counselor completes a VR3472 when a contract modification is necessary; the VR counselor obtains any information needed from the contractor and the contractor's signature.
 When a contractor requests a service modification, the VR counselor will make the final decision whether to submit the contractor's request for review.
-The contracted service modification is only valid and can be put into effect after approved by the Director of Vocational Rehabilitation Division.
+The contracted service modification is only valid and can be put into effect after approval by the Director of the Vocational Rehabilitation Division or the delegated signature authority.

 The VR counselor: